Rakhine State: Political repression by the Myanmar government

-The NLD government refused to share executive power at state level after the Arakan National Party won a majority of votes in Rakhine State in the 2015 election.
-The Arakanese repeatedly complained that their proposals in parliament are frequently rejected or not addressed.
+The NLD government refused to share executive power at the state level after the Arakan National Party (ANP) won a majority of votes in Rakhine State during the 2015 general election.
+Arakanese lawmakers frequently complained that their proposals in the state parliament were rejected or ignored.

+In 2017, State Counsellor Aung San Suu Kyi and the Tatmadaw reportedly rejected national-level political dialogue in Rakhine State, a mandatory step under the Nationwide Ceasefire Agreement (NCA).
+This dialogue would have allowed regional stakeholders to present proposals at large-scale public consultations, with the outcomes discussed at the Union Peace Conference, also known as the 21st Century Panglong.
+In February 2017, the Arakan Liberation Party (ALP)—one of eight NCA signatories—requested to hold ethnic-based national-level political dialogue in Rakhine State.
+Aung San Suu Kyi declined, stating that the ALP was not yet ready.
+Despite submitting three formal requests, the government did not respond.
+At a Joint Implementation Coordination Meeting (JICM), Suu Kyi again denied the request, citing the sensitive situation involving Rohingya Muslims in Rakhine State.

-On 16 January 2018, thousands of Mrauk U residents staged a protest after officials banned a memorial event to mark the 233rd anniversary of the end of the Mrauk U kingdom.
-Local police opened fire on the crowd, killing seven and wounding 12.
-Two speakers of the event-Aye Maung, a prominent Rakhine politician, was charged under section 17(1) of Unlawful Associations Act and Sections 121 and 505 of the Penal Code, which relate to high treason and incitement and Wai Hun Aung, a Sittwe-based activist, was filed with public mischief charges under the Penal Code.
-Eight rakhine youths who were wounded in the protest were detained and charged under Article 6 (1) for allegedly destroying government property and public asset.
+On 16 January 2018, thousands of residents in Mrauk U staged a protest after officials banned a memorial event commemorating the 233rd anniversary of the fall of the Mrauk U Kingdom.
+Local police opened fire on the crowd, killing seven people and injuring 12.
+Two speakers at the event—Aye Maung, a prominent Rakhine politician, and Wai Hun Aung, a Sittwe-based activist—were subsequently charged.
+Aye Maung was charged under Section 17(1) of the Unlawful Associations Act and Sections 121 and 505 of the Penal Code, relating to high treason and incitement, while Wai Hun Aung was charged with public mischief.
+Eight Rakhine youths injured in the protest were also detained and charged under Article 6(1) for allegedly damaging government and public property.

-In 2017, State Counselor Aung San Suu Kyi and the Tatmadaw rejected national-level political dialogue, which was a mandatory step of the Nationwide Ceasefire Agreement (NCA), where regional stakeholders discuss suggestions at large-scale public consultations, the results of which are shared by representatives at the Union Peace Conference or 21st Century Panglong, to be held in Rakhine State.
-In February 2017, the Arakan Liberation Party—which is one of eight NCA signatories—proposed holding ethnic-based national-level political dialogue in Rakhine State, but Aung San Suu Kyi turned down the request, saying the ALP was not yet ready.
-The ALP made necessary preparations and submitted letters three times to request approval to hold the dialogue, but the government did not reply, and at the Joint Implementation Coordination Meeting (JICM) Aung San Suu Kyi again declined the request, citing sensitive issues involving the Rohingya Muslims in Rakhine State.

-The Union Election Committee (UEC) announced on 16 October 2020 that the 2020 Myanmar general election would not be held in the townships of Pauktaw, Ponnagyun, Rathedaung, Buthidaung, Maung Daw, Kyauktaw, Minbya, Myebon, Mrauk U; two quarters and 52 village tracts within Kyaukphyu Township, three quarters and 29 village tracts within Ann Township, four quarters within Sittwe Township, and ten quarters and 52 village tracts within Toungup Township.
-The UEC argued that holding a free and fair election would not be possible in the townships due to ongoing violence.
-With the exception of Toungup Township, Rakhine ethnic parties are overwhelmingly dominant in these townships.
-The Rakhine Nationalities Development Party (RNDP) and Arakan National Party (ANP) won a majority of the seats in these townships the in 2010 and 2015 general elections.
-An estimated 1.2 million people in Rakhine State subsequently lost their voting rights.
+On 16 October 2020, the Union Election Commission (UEC) announced that the 2020 Myanmar general election would not be held in several areas of Rakhine State, including the townships of Pauktaw, Ponnagyun, Rathedaung, Buthidaung, Maung Daw, Kyauktaw, Minbya, Myebon, and Mrauk U; along with multiple quarters and village tracts in Kyaukphyu Township, Ann Township, Sittwe Township, and Toungup Township.
+The UEC stated that free and fair elections could not be held due to ongoing conflict and instability.

+With the exception of Toungup Township, ethnic Rakhine parties have historically been dominant in these areas.
+The Rakhine Nationalities Development Party (RNDP) and Arakan National Party (ANP) won the majority of seats in these townships during the 2010 and 2015 general elections.